Dillon Danis: UFC 229 Nurmagomedov–McGregor post-fight incident

 At UFC 229, Danis—a member of Conor McGregor's corner team—was involved in a melee when Khabib Nurmagomedov, after submitting McGregor, proceeded to throw his mouthpiece at McGregor's corner team and then scaled the cage and appeared to jump towards Danis.
 Danis responded by throwing punches at Khabib before an all-out brawl ensued.
 Longtime UFC commentator Joe Rogan has claimed that Danis was insulting Nurmagomedov in an attempt to provoke him stating, "Dillon (Danis) was absolutely insulting Khabib, saying something to him and provoking him and then Khabib just jumped over the cage and attacked him".
 Danis was subsequently fined $7,500 and suspended for 7 months following the incident.
 Danis did not comment publicly until March 11, 2019, where he told Ariel Helwani on the ESPN MMA podcast that Khabib started taunting him in the second or third round and was aggressive throughout the event.

 New Jersey arrest

-Danis was arrested on September 18, 2021, after getting into an altercation with a bouncer outside a nightclub in New Jersey.
+Danis was arrested on September 18, 2021, after getting into an altercation with a bouncer outside a nightclub in New Jersey where Danis was overpowered, restrained, and nearly choked out.
 Danis later claimed that the bouncer and bartenders from the nightclub were at fault for the altercation, and that officers released him after approximately twenty minutes.